angus-c/just/TRADEOFFS.md

 `padStart('cde', 4, 'ab')` yields `'acde'`\
 Just truncates from the inside:\
 `just-left-pad('cde', 4, 'ab')` yields `'bcde'`\
+_n._ Lodash works with just one argument, Just expects two\
+_o._ Lodash treats NaN values as equal to one other \

 In addition, these Just utilities, while lacking the additional features of their Lodash equivalents (noted below), match the feature set / behavior of _underscore_ and other comparable libraries.